lmt-swallow/Burp-Header2Meta/README.md

 # How to use

 1. Install and enable this script with your Burp Suite Professional.
-2. Set the scope in which you want to send HTTP header to the response body right-clicking in the some tabs or directly inputting regexp. (e.g. ```^https://shift-js.info:433/*``` . please make sure every scope includes a port.)
+2. Set the scope in which you want to extract HTTP headers to the response body right-clicking in the some tabs or directly inputting regexp. (e.g. ```^https://shift-js.info:433/*``` . please make sure every scope includes a port.)
 3. Set the regexp which specifies which HTTP headers to be extracted.
 4. If necessary, set the custom position to which you want to insert meta tags.
 5. Have happy testing :-)